alaa-abuhani/Mastering-JavaScrip-in-20Days/Day7.md

 Callbacks are the functions that are slipped or passed into another function to decide the invocation of that function.

 ##### Higher Order Function :The outer function that takes in a function
-The functions that take a function as an argument, or return a function as a return value, are called higher order functions.
+//The functions that take a function as an argument, or return a function as a return value, are called higher order functions.